Sailor Of The Year Questions

 • How did they demonstrate resilience and determination in the face of adversity?

-• Did they successfully navigate any personal challenges or difficulties?
+• Did they successfully figure out any personal challenges or difficulties?

 • How did they adapt to changing circumstances or unexpected events?